 The reorganization plan may require addressing multiple issues, separately, through evidentiary hearings.
 The outcome of each hearing can affect the outcomes in others.

-- The debtor in possession is able to acquire financing on favorable terms because new lenders are given priority on earnings.
+- The debtor is able to acquire financing on favorable terms because new lenders are given priority on earnings.

-- Debtor in possession may reject or cancel contracts.
+- The debtor may reject or cancel contracts.

 - The debtor may restructure its secured obligations based upon the actual value of the collateral, and not the loan balance.

 - Unsecured creditor claims may be structured based upon either what they would get if the debtor was liquidated or its future income.

 As responsible bankruptcy attorneys, we advise potential clients that such a restructuring takes time and effort.
 Sometimes, timing or available resources direct the company to instead enter a third-party debt restructuring as an alternative to Chapter 11.
 This less formal process still requires cooperation with creditors and lenders but is often appropriate for businesses with simpler financial scenarios.